MPAS-Dev/MPAS-Model/docs/ocean/design_docs/min_level_cell.rst

 * ``vertexMask``

 A very large number of vertical loops will need to be altered in MPAS-Ocean.
+Thus, this work will be divided into at least two phases.

-We will prioritize subroutines that are involved in any of the test cases for the ``sub_ice_shelf_2D`` configuration in legacy COMPASS.
+The first phase consists of subroutines that are involved in any of the test cases for the ``sub_ice_shelf_2D`` configuration in legacy COMPASS.
 This will give us a testbed for ensuring that the new functionality behaves as expected without requiring us to work through routines related to parameterizations, such as